bloominstituteoftechnology/bloomquiz_solution/README.md

 You can _optionally_ run frontend and backend separately. __Instead__ of `npm run dev`:

 1. `npm run frontend`
-2. `npm run backend` (or use the VSCode's integrated Node debugger to launch the backend.)
+2. `npm run backend` (or use the VSCode's integrated Node debugger to launch the backend)

 ## Accounts